 Mooning Around on Winter Nights

-The final full moon of 2020 arrives on Tuesday Dec.
-29, when it rises majestically over the northeastern horizon shortly after sunset.
+The final full moon of 2020 arrived on Dec.
+29, when it rose majestically over the northeastern horizon shortly after sunset.

+We astronomers usually schedule our observing programs for times when the sky isn't obscured by such bright moonlight.

 Our moon lies at an average distance of 238,855 miles from Earth, but because the moon orbits our planet not in a circular path but along an ellipse, its distance changes.
 When at its closest (perigee), it can lie about 225,623 miles away.
 At its farthest (apogee), it is about 252,088 miles away.